What’s in your Air?

 - 6% – lung cancer

-Three easy steps to enhance your air quality within your home to improve your own overall health and reduce ricks of pollutant triggered including asthma, respiratory illness or heart disease.
-According to the World Health Organization mortality data from 2012 the effects of indoor air quality can severely affects someones quality of life.
+Here are three easy steps to enhance your air quality within your home to improve your overall health and reduce risks of pollutant triggered including asthma, respiratory illness, or heart disease.
+Research conducted by the World Health Organization illustrated the effects of indoor air quality directly impact the quality of life.

-Eliminate the use of synthetic air fresheners and or air deodorizers as they contain volatile organic compounds ( VOCs).
-Vocs are chemicals which quickly transform to a vapor or gas at room temperature.
-Air fresheners also contain phthalates, once sprayed into the air they drop onto surfaces of our home, office and even our skin.
-Once these compounds get into your blood stream they may interrupt hormone production. has stated that five types of phthalates which actually includes the one found in air freshener products is “known to cause birth defects or reproductive harm.”
+Eliminate the use of synthetic air fresheners and or air deodorizers as they contain volatile organic compounds ( VOCs), chemicals that quickly transform to vapor or gas at room temperature.
+Air fresheners contain phthalates that leave residue on the top surfaces, especially our skin.
+When these compounds get into your bloodstream become endocrine disruptors.